xamarin/docs-archive/recipes/cross-platform/app-links/app-links-ios/README.md

 # Linking to other Apps

 -  Install the  **Rivets** component from the Component Store.
 -  Find any instances where you navigate to a URL in your app (either by  `UIApplication.OpenUrl` or by loading the page into a custom web view) and replace them with this:

 ```
-Rivets.AppLinks.Navigator.Navigate(&quot;http://any.old.url&quot;)
+Rivets.AppLinks.Navigator.Navigate(&quot;http: //any.old.url&quot;)
 ```

 -  Your app will now attempt to Navigate to another installed app for the URL using App Links, or will fall back to using  `UIApplication.OpenUrl` if no App Link meta data is found, or no apps for the metadata are installed.